The Naked and the Dead

 This was hailed by Time as the best novel about the Second World War.
 And for once, Time might have it right.
 If we add the qualifier "American" between "best" and "novel".

-I was surprised in reading it recently to find how well it holds up.
-In fact, I like it more now than I had when I'd first read it many years earlier.
-The first reading may have unfairly compared The Naked and the Dead to war stories by Hemingway, Remarque and others after the First World War.
+I was surprised in reading Norman Mailer's war novel recently to find how well it holds up.
+In fact, I liked it more now than I had when I'd first read it many years earlier.
+The first reading may have unfairly compared The Naked and the Dead to war stories by Ernest Hemingway, Erich Maria Remarque and others after the First World War.
 The title even sounds Hemingwayesque.

 But the prose is less sculpted than Hemingway's, scenes could be edited out (it's a very long book), and the tone is very different.